JuWeber99/InnerTxn_PytealTutorial/article.md

     ...
 ```

-Again, both single transactions whould look like this using the goal SDK:
+Again, both single transactions would look like this using the _goal SDK_:

 ```
 goal app call --app-id "$app_id" --from "$client" --note "ALGO_HANDIN" --foreign-asset $asset_id  \